Noobler28/sharkdle/README.md

 Next Update:
 Version 1.0 - Releases 10 march 2026

--Completely new UI design
+-Completely new UI design.

--Leaderboards fully working and up to date
+-Leaderboards fully working and up to date.

--Brand new Shark Pass to earn rewards such as profile pictures -Improved shark library with better search and filtering
+-Brand new Shark Pass to earn rewards such as profile pictures.

+-Improved shark library with better search and filtering.